 Andrew Shulman, virtuoso cellist and conductor, is principal cellist with the Los Angeles Chamber Orchestra and cellist with Los Angeles Piano Trio.
-He enjoys a richly varied career as a recitalist, soloist, chamber musician, conductor, composer, and pedagogue, most recently as adjunct associate professor at the USC Thornton School of Music.
+He enjoys a richly varied career as recitalist, soloist, chamber musician, conductor and pedagogue, maintaining a flourishing studio at the USC Thornton School of Music.
 Many of his students have gone on to win international competitions and principal positions in major orchestras and chamber groups.

 Shulman has directed and performed a wide range of the cello literature with the Philharmonia Orchestra, the Academy of St. Martin-in-the-Fields, the City of Birmingham Symphony Orchestra, the Royal Liverpool Philharmonic Orchestra, the Los Angeles Philharmonic, the Utah Symphony, the Singapore Symphony and the Los Angeles Chamber Orchestra, among others.
-He has performed in such major venues as Amsterdam’s Concertgebouw, the Berliner Philharmonie, the Wiener Musikverein, London’s Wigmore Hall, Buckingham Palace, the Royal Festival Hall, the Royal Palace in Stockholm and the Hollywood Bowl.
+He has performed at Amsterdam’s Concertgebouw, the Berliner Philharmonie, the Wiener Musikverein, London’s Wigmore Hall, Buckingham Palace, the Royal Festival Hall, the Royal Palace in Stockholm and the Hollywood Bowl.

-Shulman studied cello and composition at the Royal Academy and the Royal College of Music in London, later becoming the first British winner of the Piatigorsky Artist Award, an honor conferred by the New England Conservatory, Boston.
-Riccardo Muti appointed him the first chair of London’s Philharmonia Orchestra, and he has since performed as soloist with Sir Simon Rattle, Giuseppe Sinopoli, Semyon Bychkov, Franz Welser-Möst and Esa-Pekka Salonen, among others.
-Shulman has recorded over 25 CDs as a member of the Britten Quartet, while performing Vivaldi’s cello concertos for Virgin Classics, Janacek’s Pohadka for EMI, and a world-premiere recording of cello compositions by the great English composer Frederick Delius and concertos by Bruce Broughton, Christopher Stone, Maria Newman and James Newton Howard.
+Shulman studied cello and composition at the Royal Academy and the Royal College of Music in London, later becoming the first British winner of the Piatigorsky Artist Award, held at the New England Conservatory, Boston.
+Riccardo Muti appointed him principal cello of London’s Philharmonia Orchestra, and he has since performed as soloist with Sir Simon Rattle, Giuseppe Sinopoli, Semyon Bychkov, Franz Welser-Möst and Esa-Pekka Salonen, among others.
+Shulman has recorded over 25 CDs as a member of the Britten Quartet, also performing Vivaldi’s cello concertos for Virgin Classics, Janacek’s Pohadka for EMI, a world-premiere recording of cello compositions by the great English composer Frederick Delius and concertos by Bruce Broughton, Christopher Stone, Maria Newman and James Newton Howard.

-Shulman also has a career as a conductor, leading performances with the Haydn Chamber Orchestra, the Britten-Pears Orchestra, Royal College of Music Symphony Orchestra, RCM Chamber Orchestra and the Los Angeles Chamber Orchestra.
+Shulman also has a career as a conductor, leading performances with the Haydn Chamber Orchestra of London, the Britten-Pears Orchestra, Royal College of Music Symphony Orchestra, RCM Chamber Orchestra, Peninsula Symphony and the Los Angeles Chamber Orchestra.
 He currently holds the title of Principal Guest Conductor of the Culver City Symphony Orchestra.
 He has directed the Academy of St. Martin-in-the-Fields, the Los Angeles Chamber Orchestra and the London Chamber Orchestra in concerto performances from the solo cello chair.
-He has also conducted opera, including Mozart’s Le Nozze di Figaro and Cosi Fan Tutte, in new productions at the Theatre Royal, Bristol.
+He has also conducted opera, including Mozart’s Le Nozze di Figaro and Cosi Fan Tutte, in productions at the Theatre Royal, Bristol, England.